Wamuran

 Wamuran is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Wamuran's dwelling structure, as per the latest Census, consisted of 99.3% houses and 0.7% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 73.5% houses and 26.5% other dwellings.
-Home ownership in Wamuran was at 38.2%, with mortgaged dwellings at 50.4% and rented ones at 11.5%.
-The median monthly mortgage repayment in the area was $2,000, exceeding Brisbane metro's average of $1,863.
-The median weekly rent in Wamuran was recorded at $345, compared to Brisbane metro's $380.
-Nationally, Wamuran's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+Wamuran's dwelling structures, as per the latest Census, consisted of 99.3% houses and 0.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Wamuran stood at 38.2%, with mortgaged dwellings at 50.4% and rented ones at 11.5%.
+The median monthly mortgage repayment was $2,000, higher than Brisbane metro's average of $1,863.
+The median weekly rent in Wamuran was $345, compared to Brisbane metro's $380.
+Nationally, Wamuran's mortgage repayments exceeded the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing